Disney World – Magic Kingdom Two Day Touring Plan

 If you have additional time remaining, make your way back to Adventureland to ride the Jungle Cruise at night.
 While enjoyable during the day, the animatronics are much more believable and the Hidden Mickeys easier to spot after dark.

-Day Two – Fantasyland, Mickey’s Toontown Fair, Tomorrowland, Main
+Day Two – Fantasyland, Storybook Circus, Tomorrowland, Main Street USA

-, offering a slow moving overlook of the entire Tomorrowland area.
-Spend as much time as you like in Tomorrowland, since Main Street USA will be open after official park closing.
+Worthwhile for everyone is the last of the Magic Kingdom mountains: Space Mountain .
+This indoor dark roller coaster is a must-do.
+Other major attractions include Buzz Lightyear’s Space Ranger Spin and the Carousel of Progress.
+A great place for some relaxation is the PeopleMover offering a slow-moving overlook of the entire Tomorrowland area.
+Spend as much time as you like in Tomorrowland since Main Street USA will be open after official park closing.

 The major draws of Main Street are the shopping and Magic Kingdom dining opportunities .
 Grab a hot dog from Casey’s Corner and watch the world go by, or simply stroll through the massive stores in search of the perfect piece of memorabilia.
 Or catch a performance by the Dapper Dans a cappella troupe, while sipping a Starbucks coffee.